cgomesu/website/_posts/2021-07-18-diy-tasmota-bme280.md

    whereis esptool.py
    ```

    Alternatively, when required to run `esptool.py`, instead of `esptool.py OPTIONS`, run as `python3 -m esptool OPTIONS`.
-If you choose to do this, skip this and the next step.
+If you choose to do this, skip the next step.
    {: .notice }

 4. If `esptool.py` was not found, it means your user's `.local/bin` is not in your `$PATH`.
 Add it as follows: